MohsenTamtaji/PySACs/README.md

 SVR model is trained based on 2104 data in the literature for graphene-based SACs

-The ML model is applicable for all the 3d, 4d, and 5d transition metals (TM) embedded into nitrogen-doped graphen-based SACs with the structure of TM@N4, TM@N3C1, TM@N2C2, TM@N1C3, TM@C4, TM@C3, and TM@C2.
-It distinguished the effect of pyrrolic and pyridinic nitrogens in SAC structre.
+The ML model is applicable for all the 3d, 4d, and 5d transition metals (TM) embedded into nitrogen-doped graphen-based SACs with the structures of TM@N4, TM@N3C1, TM@N2C2, TM@N1C3, TM@C4, TM@C3, and TM@C2.
+It distinguished the effect of pyrrolic and pyridinic nitrogen in SAC structre.

 ************************************************************